patchlevel/event-sourcing/docs/subscription.md

 }
 ```
 :::note
-More about reducers you can find [here](message.md#reducer)
+More information can be found in the [reducer](message.md#reducer) documentation.
 :::

 ##### Recorded On Resolver

 The recorded on resolver resolves the recorded on date.
-It looks for a parameter with the instance of the `DateTimeImmutable`.
+It looks for a parameter with the type `DateTimeImmutable`.

 ```php
 use Patchlevel\EventSourcing\Attribute\Subscribe;